lucamartucci/lucamartucci.github.io/index.md

 Recently I have been thinking about questions related to

 * spectral graph theory
-* applications of semidefinite programming (e.g, the Sum-of-Squares algorithms)
+* applications of the Sum-of-Squares algorithms
 * average-case complexity of optimization/inference problems

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***